VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 -a----        19/11/2024     17:18            173 syslog.yaml
 ```

-You can see a YAML file listed.
-Open it with a text editor or print its contents to the terminal with `Get-Content`.
+You can see the `syslog.yaml` file listed.
+Print its contents to the terminal:

 <details>
 <summary>Contents of `syslog.yaml`</summary>